PawseySC/singularity-containers/_episodes/08-ml-python.md

 > ## Use a Python container
 >
-> Can you use Singularity to run `helloworld.py` using the container `python:3-slim`?
+> Can you use Singularity to run `helloworld.py` using the container `python:3-slim` from Docker Hub?
 >
 > > ## Solution
 > >